-Adani Group mulls suing US short-seller for fraud claims
+Adani mulls suing US short-seller as shares sink up to 20%

 “Clearly, the report and its unsubstantiated contents were designed to have a deleterious effect on the share values of Adani Group companies as Hindenburg Research by their own admission, is positioned to benefit from a slide in Adani shares,” Jalundhwala said.

-Hindenburg’s report has prompted investors to dump Adani Group shares, wiping out billions of dollars’ worth of market value.

-Jalundhwala said the allegations were an attempt by Hindenburg to sabotage Adani’s share offering.
+Jalundhwala said the allegations were an attempt by Hindenburg to sabotage Adani’s share offering, which is expected to raise about $2.4 billion.
 Hindenburg Research said in a rebuttal that it would welcome legal action by the Adani group.

 “We fully stand by our report and believe any legal action taken against us would be meritless,” it said in a statement.